How Can Smartwatches Measure Blood Pressure?

 Omron HeartGuide / YHE BP Doctor.

-Omron and YHE brands offer medical-grade wearable blood pressure monitors that use full-cuff technology, enabling highly accurate measurements.
+Omron and YHE brands offer medical-grade wearable blood pressure monitors that use full-cuff technology to enable highly accurate measurements.

 However, these devices’ trade-offs include: